 Sex means something different for everyone.
 People with disabilities don’t all have sex the same way.
 And neither do people without disabilities!
 What kind of sex a person has is up to them and their sexual partners.
 That means there’s no “right” or “wrong” way to have sex, with or without a disability.

 Some physical disabilities may have a big impact on someone’s sex life, while others may not.
 This can depend on the person and their disability.
 For example, loss of sensation or chronic pain can make some kinds of sex more complicated.
-But this doesn’t mean that people with physical disabilities can’t or don’t have sex!
+But this doesn’t mean that people with physical disabilities can’t give or receive sexual pleasure!

-Some people with disabilities use accommodations to make sex easier or more fun.
+Some people with disabilities can use accommodations to make sex easier or more fun.
 There are many products designed for this purpose, including custom mobility aids and devices.
 Some people with disabilities also use non-sexual mobility aids (like wheelchairs) during sex.

 Sex and developmental disabilities

-Many people think that disabled people can’t be sexual.
+Many people think that people with developmental disabilities, like Autism, can’t be sexual.
 Some may even feel that they’re unable to consent to sex.
 As a result, people with developmental disabilities can have difficulty finding supportive information on sex and sexuality.
-This can be frustrating for developmentally disabled teenagers and adults.
+This can be frustrating for developmentally disabled teenagers and adults!

 Disability and safer sex

 Information about safer sex and STIs is important for everyone.
 It’s a good idea for people to talk about safer sex and boundaries with their sexual partners.

 Some disabilities can impact the safety of some sex acts.
 For example, some people with disabilities may lose sensation in their vagina or anus.
-Therefore, it’s a good idea for them to be careful when having penetrative sex in those areas.
-Other disabilities, like epilepsy, can make sex harder.
-It helps to talk to your partner about how to react if problems happen during sex.
+Other disabilities, like epilepsy, also can pose risks during sex that people who don’t have disabilities might not have to think about.

 For example, spinal cord injuries can cause a condition called autonomic dysreflexia.
 This is a medical emergency, which is sometimes caused by sex.
 The warning signs include: